cdapio/sample-spark-app/README.md

      -d  '{ "scheduleType": "TIME", "program": { "programName": "NotifiableWorkflow", "programType": "WORKFLOW" }, "properties": {}, "schedule": { "cronExpression": "0 4 * * *", "name": "DailySchedule"} }'
 ```

-The POST body contains the configuration for the schedule created.
-Details as follows:
+The POST body contains the configuration for the schedule to be created.
+Details are as follows:

 * ```scheduleType``` This defines the type of schedule you are attempting to set.
 * ```programName``` Specifies the CDAP Program that runs the Spark plugin.
-* ```schedule``` Specifies the [cron expression](http://www.adminschoice.com/crontab-quick-reference) for the schedule and the name of the schedule.
+* ```schedule``` Specifies the [cron expression](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger.html) for the schedule and the name of the schedule.

-> Note: multiple schedules can be set for the Spark application, and each one can be managed indepdently of others.
+> Note: multiple schedules can be set for the Spark application, and each one can be managed independently of others.

 ### List all schedules associated with your Spark application